Cattletruck

-Cattletruck were an Australian Pop rock/rock group formed in 1985.
+Cattletruck were a short lived Australian Pop rock/rock group formed in 1985.
 The group released one studio album, Ready to Believe in 1987.

 History

 Cattletruck began as a self-described "irreverent semi-acoustic punkabilly covers outfit", that would play "anywhere, anytime, invited or not" In early 1985 singer/guitarist Paul Janovskis decided to "get serious" and the group independently produced a single "Never Is", which received public radio airplay.
 This allowed the band to lead support gigs for A-list Australian and International acts.

 In 1986, they signed with Regular Records and began work on their debut album, with a series of singles and video clips released.
 In December 1987, Ready to Believe was released, which peaked at number 58 on the Australian Charts.

-The band ground to a halt amidst bickering, management problems and financial issues in 1988.
+The band ground to a halt amidst bickering, management and financial issues in 1988.

 Commencing in 2017, more music was released by the group.